VulcanJS/vulcan-docs/source/schema-properties.md

 #### `mustComplete` (`Users` only)

 You can mark a field as `mustComplete: true` to indicate that it should be completed when the user signs up.
-If you're using the `vulcan:base-components` theme, a form will then pop up prompting the user to complete their profile with the missing fields.
+If you're using the Forum example, a form will then pop up prompting the user to complete their profile with the missing fields.